madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/track-proof-progress.md

 ---
 title: How to Track Proof Progress
-description: Learn how to use [!UICONTROL SOCD] indicators, proof progress, and reports to track the progress of a proof in [!DNL  ].
+description: Learn how to use [!UICONTROL SOCD] indicators, proof progress, and reports to track the progress of a proof in [!DNL  Workfront].
 feature: Workfront Proof
 type: Article
 role: User